msmolens/treetop/README.md

 - Open Treetop by clicking its icon in the toolbar.

+- Treetop shows all your bookmarks on a single page.

 ### Always up-to-date

 - Treetop updates automatically as you browse.